DethCubeHax/Portfolio-2.0/README.md

   - Uses `requestAnimationFrame` to ensure a smooth and efficient animation.
 - **Usage**: Adds a dynamic text animation to various page components.

 This comprehensive description should give you a clear understanding of how your portfolio project is structured and how each component and page works together.
-If you have any more questions or need further details, feel free to ask!
+If you have any more questions or need further details, feel free to email me at [nafisulislam2k2@gmail.com](nafisulislam2k2@gmail.com)!